CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 In order to connect to an external BigQuery table, the following rules apply:

-- The name of the remote BigQuery project can be passed in the `dataset` parameter.
+- The name of the remote BigQuery project can be passed in the `project` parameter.
 It default to the billing project.
 - The name of the remote BigQuery dataset must be passed in the `dataset` parameter.
 - The name of the remote BigQuery table must be passed in the `table` parameter.
 - The `sql_query` parameter **MUST NOT** be present.